Topics on this page

 In addition to tooth replacement, implants may be used to anchor dentures, especially lower dentures that tend to shift when you talk or chew.
 For patients with removable partial dentures, implants can replace missing teeth so you have a more natural-looking smile.

-In the past, if you had a tooth with a diseased nerve, you'd probably lose that tooth.
-Today, with a special dental procedure called “root canal treatment,” your tooth can be saved.
+Root canal treatment (also called endodontic treatment) enables your dentist to save teeth that may be fractured or become infected.
 When a tooth is cracked or has a deep cavity, bacteria can enter the pulp tissue and germs can cause an infection inside the tooth.
 If left untreated, an abscess may form.
 If the infected tissue is not removed, pain and swelling can result.
 This can not only injure your jawbones, but it is also detrimental to your overall health.

-Root canal treatment involves one to three visits.
+Endodontic treatment can usually be done in one visit.
 During treatment, your general dentist or endodontist (a dentist who specializes in problems with the nerves of the teeth) removes the affected tissue.
 Next, the interior of the tooth will be cleaned and sealed.
 Finally, the tooth is filled with a dental composite.
 If your tooth has extensive decay, your doctor may suggest placing a crown to strengthen and protect the tooth from breaking.
 As long as you continue to care for your teeth and gums with regular brushing, flossing, and checkups, your restored tooth can last a lifetime.